chisui/dakka/thesis/main.md

 ## executing in a distributed environment

-When executing an Actor inside a distributed environment, one has to take care of message passing and the actual concurrent execution.
+When executing an Actor inside a distributed environment, one has to take care of message passing and the actual concurrent execution. cloud-haskell already provides a solution for this problem, in form of an Erlang-style Actor framework.
-This is a hard problem.
-Luckily cloud-haskell already exists and provides exactly what is needed here.
-It is itself a Erlang-style Actor framework.
-Although all it's messages are untyped and every Actor has access to `IO`.
+Problematically it's messages are untyped and every Actor has access to `IO`.
 This enables us to execute the previously defined typed Actors on top of it.

-As with the mock case the central entry point will be the `ActorContext`.
+As with the testing case the central entry point will be the `ActorContext`.
-All actions in cloud-haskell are inside of the `Process` monad.
+All actions in cloud-haskell are inside of the `Process` Monad.
-So we need to keep track of the Actors state and access to the `Process` monad.
+So we need to keep track of the Actors state and access to the `Process` Monad.
 This can be achieved using a `newtype` wrapper around `StateT` transformer of `Process`:

 ```haskell